PHASED RE-ENTRY PLAN

 Redeemer Kids at Home:

 Redeemer Kids is still “meeting” just in the comfort of your own home.
-View our online services page each week to view our weekly video lessons or to sign up to recieve games, activities and more!
+View our online services page each week to view our weekly video lessons or to sign up to receive games, activities, and more!

 All 7th and 8th graders are welcome to join us for confirmation classes for the 2020-2021 school year!
 This will take place from September 23rd to April 28th on Wednesdays at 7pm.
 The cost will be $30.00 to cover materials (catechism and bibles).
 Sign up here!